 For travel photographers, a lightweight and compact camera for travel photography that is easy to disintegrate, pack and assemble should be preferred.
 Not that the performance, features and functionality are to be overlooked but it has to be easy on the person carrying it while travelling.

 It is a good idea to start with rented photography equipment instead of investing money into high-end cameras.
 Remember, that we are talking business here.
 Always keep your risk profile on the lower side, to begin with.

 For women to build a business out of travel photography it is important that they switch on their marketing and public relations machinery at an early stage.
-A very fundamental step in this direction is to create one’s own website with good photography content.
+A very fundamental step in this direction is to create one’s own portfolio website or blog with good photography content.

 Remember that it may not be possible to rely on face to face marketing when women are busy travelling to different places owing to constraints of time, distance, costs and lack of verified information about the credentials of prospects.